Trollcraft1002/discord-gpt/README.md

 # discord-gpt
 My first discord bot project
-This is code is made only for personal use.
-Probably won't update it
+It is made only for personal use and I pobably won't update it